China launches massive bond issue to raise 130 billion euros

 Targeted by investigations in China, Foxconn defended by Taiwan

 As a reminder, China aims “ environ 5% » growth this year, a figure also given by the International Monetary Fund in its estimate of October 10, when it targeted a 5.2% increase in July.
-But this objective could be difficult to achieve without a massive recovery plan, believe some economists while the government favors targeted measures. “ More robust measures » will be necessary, estimates analyst Gene Ma of the Institute of International Finance (IIF).
+But this objective might be difficult to achieve without a massive recovery plan, believe some economists while the government favors targeted measures. “ More robust measures » will be necessary, estimates analyst Gene Ma of the Institute of International Finance (IIF).
 Hence this massive obligation.

 (With AFP)